facebook

 Popular misconceptions

-“Everything I like is either immoral, illegal, or fattening!”
-It’s a humorous quip, but it is either bad theology or a twisted idea of fun.
+The saying “Everything I like is either immoral, illegal, or fattening!” is humorous but theologically incorrect.
 Do you like to hurt people (immoral), steal things (illegal), or eat way too much junk food?
 (Well, maybe the latter.)
 Conversely, do you not like a gorgeous sunset, a walk in the park, spending time with friends, or playing your favorite sport?

 You have put gladness in my heart more than when their grain and wine abound.
 (Psalm 4:7, NRSV)

-Similarly, in the New Testament, Jesus is quoted as saying:
+Similarly, in the New Testament, we find Jesus saying:

 I have said these things to you so that my joy may be in you, and that your joy may be complete.
 (John 15:11, NRSV)

-Given all this diversity, what would be a balanced understanding of sin that fits the broad sweep of biblical teaching?
+This diversity then begs the question: “What would a balanced understanding of sin in line with the broad sweep of biblical teaching look like?”

 The problem of free will

-A famous example is the debate between Desiderius Erasmus and Martin Luther.
-In many ways, Erasmus was sympathetic to the aims of the Reformation, but he was concerned about some aspects of Luther’s teaching.
+The debate between Dutch theologian, Desiderius Erasmus, and German theologian and religious reformer, Martin Luther provides one example.
+Erasmus, while sympathetic to the aims of the Reformation, expressed concerns about some aspects of Luther’s teaching.
 In 1524 he published On the Freedom of the Will where he challenged Luther’s teachings on predestination.
 The next year Luther thundered back in a defense entitled On the Bondage of the Will.

 Luther did not deny free will entirely.
-His key point was that, on our own, humans could not truly please God; that’s why we need Christ.
-Obviously, this has implications for many aspects of Christian teaching – how we think about conversion, salvation, and sanctification, for example.
-And, how we think about sin and moral responsibility.
+He insisted, however, that on our own, humans could not truly please God; that’s why we need Christ.
+This has implications for many aspects of Christian teaching – how we think about conversion, salvation, and sanctification, for starters, and also how we think about sin and moral responsibility.

 Missing the mark